 ERRIN partners in the field have remained largely operational during the pandemic, with most of the staff across the locations working from home.
 Some countries, such as Somalia, experienced minor disruptions, while others, like India, Sri Lanka and Nepal, were forced to temporarily suspend their operations.
 Direct support such as face to face meetings, airport pick-up and field visits remained suspended in most countries.
-Learn about the specific challenges ERRIN partners had to encounter in different parts of the world.
+Watch the video and learn about the specific challenges ERRIN partners had to encounter in different parts of the world through the stories below.

 European Technology and Training Centre (ETTC)

 The COVID-19 pandemic resulted in a full lockdown in Kurdistan, forcing schools, markets, restaurants and other services to shut down.
 The region’s already fragile economy found itself on the brink of collapse, with many businesses going bankrupt and people losing their jobs.
 The living standards have decreased dramatically, forcing some people into poverty.